-If there is one person who owns the rights to a work, then his/her name will appear on its own.
+If one person owns the rights to a work, their name will appear on its own.
 If however, your work is owned by several people then you may choose to include the name of each member of the collective, or include the name of the collective itself.

 - Using a pseudonym

 Although it may not be technically correct (it does not state the name of the legal entity that is the copyright owner), it is very common for an identifiable pseudonym or trading name to be used in the copyright notice to afford the copyright owner some degree of anonymity through obfuscation.

 Sound recordings have a right separate from the underlying musical composition, and a sound recordings should carry a phonogram copyright notice (denoted by the P in a circle) for the recording itself.
 The standard

 ©notice should also be used, but in the case of sound recordings this is used to protect the cover design, lyric sheets or other printed material included with the sound recording.

 In our example, this would give the appearance of the notice as Copyright © 2020 Bobby Smith, ℗ 2020 Bobby Smith.